 He was absolutely right.
 We dove in deeper and what he meant was this: If you’re sitting in your office or home office and you expect to meet people – forget it, it’s just not going to happen.
 If you’re going out networking at the latest “New Agency Meetup” – the people you’re going to be meeting are all in the same boat as you.
 It’ll be the same people all vying for the same slice of the pie and providing you with little to no value for your time.
 In order to get in front of the right people you have to first figure out where they’re going to be and then how to get in their way.

 It was now Andy Hunt’s turn to chime in.
-When he was starting a successful fashion company, they actively asked their network where the influencers in NYC fashion could be found, they made schedules and then they literally just approached them on the street.
+When starting a successful fashion company, he actively asked their network where the influencers in NYC fashion could be found.
+They made schedules and then they literally just approached them on the street.
 “Tom, no way!
 How funny you’re at Argo Tea, I love your work, if you have a minute I’d love to see what you think of my new widget” – ergo serendipity.
 John “just” met Tom at a café, that’s how the business got started is what you’ll read, the truth – entirely different.

 Breaking it Down